sendgrid/sendgrid-go/USE_CASES.md

 }
 ```

-<a name="whitelabel-domain"></a>
+<a name="domain-authentication"></a>
-### How to Setup a Domain Whitelabel
+### How to Setup Domain Authentication
-You can find documentation for how to setup a domain whitelabel via the UI [here](https://sendgrid.com/docs/Classroom/Basics/Whitelabel/setup_domain_whitelabel.html).
+You can find documentation for how to setup domain authentication via the UI [here](https://sendgrid.com/docs/ui/account-and-settings/how-to-set-up-domain-authentication/).
-Find more information about all of SendGrid's whitelabeling related documentation [here](https://sendgrid.com/docs/Classroom/Basics/Whitelabel/index.html).
+Find more information about all of SendGrid's authentication related documentation [here](https://sendgrid.com/docs/ui/account-and-settings/).

-To create a Domain Whitelabel Via the API:
+To create a Domain Authentication Via the API:
 ```
 package main